Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 Usability testing asks different questions: Can users find what they need?
 Are interactive elements easy to use?
 Does the experience feel intuitive on each device?

-A site can pass every responsive design check while failing usability spectacularly.
+A site can pass every responsive design check while failing usability completely.
 Elements might resize perfectly but become too small to tap.
 Navigation might technically adapt but hide critical links.
+Content might reflow cleanly but lose all visual hierarchy.

 • Devices: Smartphones, tablets, desktops, and sometimes hybrid devices